Donald B. Marron Sr.

-Donald Baird Marron (July 21, 1934 – December 6, 2019) was an American financier, private equity investor and entrepreneur, notable as the chairman and chief executive officer of brokerage firm Paine Webber from 1980 through the sale of the company in 2000, as well as the founder of private equity firm Lightyear Capital and of Data Resources Inc. He was the father of the economist Donald B. Marron Jr.
+Donald Baird Marron (July 21, 1934 – December 6, 2019) was an American billionaire businessman, investment banker, investor, and philanthropist.
+He was chairman and chief executive officer of brokerage firm Paine Webber from 1980 to 2000, and the founder of private equity firm Lightyear Capital and of Data Resources Inc. He was the father of the economist Donald B. Marron Jr.

 Career

 D.B.
 Marron & Company

 In 1959, Marron founded D.B.
 Marron & Company.
 In 1965, Marron sold his company to Mitchell Hutchins and in 1967 was named president of the company.

 Mitchell, Hutchins & Co.

 Mitchell, Hutchins & Co. was a leading equity research boutique in the U.S., ranked the number 3 firm by Institutional Investor in 1974.
 In 1975, a national poll of portfolio managers chose the institutional brokerage firm as the “best research house on Wall Street.”
 Under Marron's leadership, the firm grew to be known as "one of Wall Street's premier stock research firms."

 In 1977, Mitchell Hutchins was acquired by Paine Webber.
 PaineWebber continued to use the Mitchell Hutchins brand until the company's sale to UBS in 2000.
 In 2001, the Mitchell Hutchins name was discontinued when it was merged as a subsidiary with UBS's Brinson Partners division.